SrukeshL/-PLCCMS-Family-Court-Edition-/README.md

 > **"This tool is designed to help organize and increase efficiency while navigating through a custody case in family court."**

+PLCCMS is an independent, educational, open-source case organization system.
+It is not affiliated with, endorsed by, or approved by any court, government agency, or attorney disciplinary body.
+Its purpose is to help users organize custody-related information and improve collaboration among parents, attorneys, mediators, and legal aid organizations.
+All court procedures and custody decisions remain solely under the authority of the court.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)
 [![Python](https://img.shields.io/badge/Python-3.8%2B-blue?logo=python&logoColor=white)](https://python.org)
 [![PA Statute](https://img.shields.io/badge/PA%20Statute-23%20Pa.C.S.%20§%205328%20Act%2011%202025-darkblue)](https://www.palegis.us/statutes/consolidated/view-statute?txtType=HTM&ttl=23&div=0&chapter=53&section=28)